The cheapest way to pre-order The Last Of Us Part 1 for PC in Australia

 (Image credit: Naughty Dog)

 Released for PS5 last year, The Last Of Us Part 1 is a remake of the 2013 PS3 original.
 It's essentially the same game, but it now looks much better.
 More importantly, it's the first time Naughty Dog's melodramatic post-apocalyptic action series has hit PC.
-That's happening March 28, after a three week delay from its original March 3 release date.
+It's out now, and while you might want to wait until some of the performance issues are ironed out, you may, on the other hand, want to dive in right now anyway.

 It's an opportune time for Sony to port one of its biggest games: HBO's The Last Of Us television adaptation has proven extremely popular, and plenty will be keen to relive it in the form of a videogame.
-We also know, thanks to reviews of the PS5 version (opens in new tab), that it's going to good, though whether it's plagued with technical problems—seemingly par for the course (opens in new tab) for blockbuster PC games in 2023—is yet to be seen.
+We also know, thanks to reviews of the PS5 version, that it's good.

-If you're keen to buy The Last Of Us before it releases (though that's increasingly a bit of a risk, in 2023) here are your current options, from cheapest to most expensive.
+If you're keen to buy The Last Of Us for PC, here are your current options, from cheapest to most expensive.

-Cheapest The Last Of Us Part 1 PC pre-orders in Australia
+Cheapest The Last Of Us Part 1 PC version in Australia

 The Last Of Us Part 1 @ Fanatical (opens in new tab) | AU$94.95 AU$85.45 (opens in new tab)